theroshanron/facebook_ads_marketing_mastery/Types_of_facebook_ads - In depth analysis.md

 ## Lead Generation Ads vs Landing page conversion Ads
 - Facebook offers auto fill up and makes quick for the user to fill the form
+  - Low quality
 - Native aspects of lead generation campaigns keep people on the social media
 - Landing page conversions campaign might nor perform better in this case as user doesn't want to leave their social while they are engaged on the platforms
+- With split test, sometimes there are 50-50 results
+- Conversion ads makes user leave the facebook and drive to the landing page which could be expensive
+  - Higher quality lead
+  - Can be used when we have lots of information to share
+  - Try to minimize the hole and get to the goal on landing page

 ## Lead Ad Generation Advantages
 - No direct website traffic as not collecting anything from Facebook pixel installed on the website